Veles: Rodnovery Deity

 Who is Veles?

 Veles is one of the most important deities in Rodnovery culture.
-He is the epithet of the Horned God as he was the protector of the cattle and animals.
+He is the epithet of the Horned God as he was the protector of the cattle.
 As such, he was imagined as an old shepherd, or in animal form as a bear.

 Eternal Rivalry Between Veles And Perun

-The depiction of the eternal battle between them is that Veles, in the form of a serpent, slithers his way from the caves of the underworld in the roots of the world tree and coils upwards to the treetop, which is the heavenly realm.
-Perun retaliates with thunder until Veles flees into hiding, and in the end, Veles is killed.
-Upon his death, he was released back to the underworld in the form of rain.
+The depiction of the eternal battle between them is that Veles, in the form of a serpent, slithers his way from the caves of the underworld in the roots of the world tree, and coils upwards to the treetop, which is in the heavenly realm.
+Perun responds by striking Veles with lightning.
+Veles escapes by changing shape—into a serpent, dragon, bear, or even mist—and fleeing into rivers, forests, or underground.
+When Perun finally strikes him down, rain falls, fertilizing the land.
+Veles then returns, reborn, and the cycle begins again.

 As the two main deities, oaths and promises are sworn in the name of Perun or Veles.
 When you want to give your word to someone, make a promise, you mention their name and that makes the oath or promise have greater weight.